 You often can’t see it, or smell it, but air pollution kills.
-It is linked to 40,000 early deaths a year in the UK - and that's just the first of 20 shocking facts about air pollution.
+It is linked to up to 36,000 early deaths a year in the UK - and that's just the first of 20 shocking facts about air pollution.

 But don't despair.
 We're on a mission to clean up this hidden menace, and there are lots of things you can do to help.